Ocoee FL Family Attorney, Family Lawyer Only Since 2005

 One other thing that attorney Mejias has learned from experience is the importance of maintaining good lines of communication with his family law clients.
 Most are going through a difficult period in their lives and are anxious (a) to learn what can be done to solve their family legal problems and (b) to be kept informed on the latest developments in their cases.
 This is why it is the policy of AAA Family Law to return all phone calls and emails during business hours within a period of twenty-four hours.

-If you find yourself in a situation that requires the expertise of an experienced divorce and family law attorney, please call attorney Eduardo J. Mejias of AAA Family Law at (407) 260-6001 to make an appointment for a free thirty-minute initial consultation.
-There is an hourly charge for additional consultation time.
+If you find yourself in a situation that requires the expertise of an experienced divorce and family law attorney, please call attorney Eduardo J. Mejias of AAA Family Law at (407) 260-6001 to make an appointment for an initial consultation.
 See Family Lawyer Retainer Fees.

 Please read the Practice Area page that applies to your case.
 This will help you to (a) start understanding what you can expect and (b) prepare you for the questions you need to ask of any lawyer that you consult with.